Salary Cap Limitations for NIH, SAMHSA, AHRQ, CDC and HRSA Awards

 - 4/1-6/30/2012 subject to EL II

 eFECS will calculate the salary cap cost sharing at the EL II (lower) salary cap limit.
-The department will need to adjust the salary cap cost sharing (generally downward) using the salary cap calculator.
+The department will need to adjust the salary cap cost sharing (generally downward) using the Salary Cap Calculator for Adjusting an FEC

 - Salary Cap Calculator Assists in estimating the amount of source funding needed for salary cap cost sharing by year.